 Unfortunately, these turtles are in trouble!
 They have been classified as endangered, which means that if we don't take steps to try and protect them, we may lose them altogether.

-Learn more about the Manning River Helmeted Turtle, their threats and the work being done to restore their population.
+Go to the 'Turtles in our rivers' webpage to find more information about the Manning River helmeted turtle, their threats and the work being done to restore their population.